amarinmcg/devnotes/notes/humanrights/humanrightseducation.md

     - Planned programmes and processes of personal and social education for people designed to improve a range of skills and competences, outside the formal educational curriculum.

 ### Key components of human rights education
-- Advocacy: Trying to change a law or policy to be more human rights friendly
+- **Advocacy**: Trying to change a law or policy to be more human rights friendly
-- Protesting: Organizing, attending or supporting a protest
+- **Protesting**: Organizing, attending or supporting a protest
-- Self-Improvement: Reflecting on your own actions and attitudes to align them more with human rights values
+- **Self-Improvement**: Reflecting on your own actions and attitudes to align them more with human rights values
-- Signing a petition: For a human rights cause or campaign you care about
+- **Signing a petition**: For a human rights cause or campaign you care about
-- Doing research: Learning about critical human rights issues around the world
+- **Doing research**: Learning about critical human rights issues around the world
-- Speaking about human rights: Promoting human rights values with those around you whether through a conversation with a friend or a post on social media
+- **Speaking about human rights**: Promoting human rights values with those around you whether through a conversation with a friend or a post on social media

 Three essential requirements:
-1. *About* Human Rights: HRE involves educating others about human rights, what mechanisms are used to protect them, and how they relate to our lives.
+1. **About** Human Rights: HRE involves educating others about human rights, what mechanisms are used to protect them, and how they relate to our lives.
-2. *For* Human Rights: HRE involves promoting attitudes, values and behaviours that support and uphold human rights.
+2. **For** Human Rights: HRE involves promoting attitudes, values and behaviours that support and uphold human rights.
 It emphasizes fostering empathy, respect, tolerance and a commitment to social justice.
 HRE programmes aim to cultivate a culture of human rights within individuals and communities, encouraging them to actively promote and defend human rights in their daily lives.
-3. *Through* Human Rights: HRE emphasizes the use of human rights principles and methodologies in the process of education itself.
+3. **Through** Human Rights: HRE emphasizes the use of human rights principles and methodologies in the process of education itself.
 It involves applying human rights values and approaches to teaching and learning practices, making education itself a human rights experience.
 HRE uses participatory and inclusive teaching methods that empower learners and promote critical thinking, dialogue and active engagement with human rights issues.

 ### Traditional vs Participatory Facilitation
 In HRE, we aim to use **participatory methodologies as much as possible**.
 Through learning by doing, learners have the opportunity not only to know about their rights, but also to exercise them.